linusghanadan/linusghanadan/README.md

-### What am I up to?
+### 👋 Hi there, my name is Linus Ghanadan!

-🎓 I’m currently pursuing a Master’s degree in Environmental Data Science from the Bren School of Environmental Science & Management at the University of California, Santa Barbara.
+I’m currently pursuing a Master’s degree in Environmental Data Science from the Bren School of Environmental Science & Management at the University of California, Santa Barbara.

 <!--
 **linusghanadan/linusghanadan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.